-- Severity: the risk will result in significant consequences.
-That is, it is likely to result in a victim survivor being killed or almost killed (such as serious injury), and may be indicated by the presence of high-risk factors.
-When high-risk factors are identified as present, particularly if there has been a change in frequency or escalation, this would indicate a serious level of risk - Likelihood and timing: the chances that the risk will actually happen, or it is likely the risk of harm will occur, as well as how soon the threat is likely to occur or if the threat is ongoing.
+- ...
+Severity: the risk will result in significant consequences.
+That is, it is likely to result in a victim survivor being killed or almost killed (such as serious injury), and may be indicated by the presence of highrisk factors.
+When high-risk factors are identified as present, particularly if there has been a change in frequency or escalation, this would indicate a serious level of risk - 3 Adapted from Office of the Victorian Information Commissioner, Removal of 'imminent' from the IPPs and HPPs, page 4